IPacketClassifier

 Name Value Description

-display i=block/classifier
+display i=block/sink

 Source code